 The Board is aware of its responsibilities on all matters relating to health and safety.
 Bield has prepared detailed health and safety policies and provides staff training and education on health and safety matters.
 Bield has a Health & Safety Management Group.
-This group, which includes Directors, meets to oversee activities and procedures related to health and safety.
-Employee consultation on health and safety matters is conducted through the Joint Information and Consultative Forums and the Board of Management receives six monthly reports on health and safety issues.
+This group which includes Directors, meets to oversee activities and procedures related to health and safety.
+Employee consultation on health and safety matters is conducted through the Employee Forum.
+The Board of Management receives six monthly reports on health and safety issues.